mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.51 =
+* Added FAQ content for common questions.
+* Updated CSS information to account for CSS changes in new Google Forms.

 = Version 0.50 =
 * Fixed jQuery syntax error which happens when validation is on but CAPTCHA and Email User is off.